-K1 Public Realm Upgrades create St. Cronan's Gateway

-The Eastern fringes of Roscrea Town present a number of opportunities for Public Realm upgrades, which together can combine to create St. Cronan's Gateway.
-This would highlight the previous focus of the town in ancient times, along the Slí Dála trail.
-In cases it involves giving back leftover 'baggy' space to pedestrians or businesses, or creating a change in public realm character at key viewing points.
-As Church street passes in between the ancient St Cronan's arch and the tower (both identified as National Monuments), this moment should be marked through public realm intervention to both allow people space to take in these beautiful heritage assets.
-It would also slow vehicles and protect them, especially true of the arch, which is currently immediately adjacent to the carriageway.

-K2 Interpretative Element to the Round Tower

-Some of the public consultation suggested a viewing platform at the round tower, this project should explore the feasibility of this or less-intensive interpretative features to this historic monument, perhaps a camera obsucra.
+- Public Realm Upgrades create St. Cronan's Gateway K1 The Eastern fringes of Roscrea Town present a number of opportunities for Public Realm the previous focus of the town in ancient times, along the Slí Dála trail.
+In cases it involves realm character at key viewing points.
+As Church street passes in between the ancient St is currently immediately adjacent to the carriageway. - K2 Interpretative Element to the Round Tower should explore the feasibility of this or less-intensive interpretative features to this historic monument, perhaps a camera obsucra.